MIDFIELDR/midfieldr/README.md

 ## Usage

 **midfieldr functions** work with MIDFIELD-structured data to access and manipulate student records.
-A typical workflow might include:
+Usage examples are given in the vignettes, but an outline of a typical workflow might include these midfieldr
+functions:

--   `filter_text()` gather programs to study
+-   `filter_text()` identify program names and codes
--   `prepare_fye_mi()` condition first-year-engineering data for
-    multiple imputation
--   `fair_record_length()` subset for sufficient number of terms near the end of the data record
+-   `subset_matriculant()` limit the study to students with a matriculation record
+-   `add_timely_limit()` estimate the latest term for which program completion could be considered timely
+-   `eval_fair_record()` determine if data have sufficient span to fairly assess a student’s record
--   `timely_completion()` subset for completing a program in a timely fashion
+-   `eval_timely_completion()` determine if a student completes their program in a timely manner
+-   `add_race_sex()` obtain student demographics
 -   `prepare_multiway()` condition multiway data for graphing

-**R ecosystem**. midfieldr uses data.table functions and syntax. midfielddata data sets are class `data.table` and `data.frame`.
-However, midfieldr functions attempt to preserve data frame extensions assigned by the user (`tbl` for example).
-Thus users who prefer a different “dialect” such as base R or dplyr should find that the package is compatible with their preference.
+**R ecosystem**.
+Internally, midfieldr and midfielddata use a data.table syntax and structure.
+However, midfieldr functions attempt to preserve other data frame classes such as the plain data frame in base R or the tibble structure in dplyr.
+Thus users should find midfieldr compatible with their preferred “dialect.”

 In general the midfieldr vignettes use the following packages: